-In order to maintain the security of communal areas, the following should be adhered to:
+To maintain the security of communal areas, the following should be adhered to:

-- Be careful and observant when using corridors, stairways, and bathrooms at night. - Report any light malfunction in these areas promptly to maintenance. - Ensure windows in bathrooms and utility rooms are locked at night and when the rooms are not in use, particularly on the ground floor.
+- Be careful and observant when using corridors, stairways, and bathrooms at night. - Report any light malfunction in these areas promptly to Maintenance. - Ensure windows in bathrooms and utility rooms are locked at night and when the rooms are not in use, particularly on the ground floor.